ken505/next-todo-2.0/README.md

 ## Creating a Todo-App that can manage data by user using next.js and firebase

+#### What I wanna improve

+- I want to organize the implementation of acync await using hooks.
+- I wanna replace the forEach and push statements with map and split assignments.

 #### Issues

 - Sometimes, reloading during delete operation does not work properly.